mindspore.ops.inner

 mindspore.ops.inner(input, other)[source]

-Returns the inner product of two tensors.
+Return the dot product of two 1-D tensors.

 Note